Educating the Public about Environmental Impacts of Plastics Year-Round

 As we receive them, informational resources on environmental and health impacts of plastics, waste disposal issues, strategies for addressing plastics issues, alternatives to plastics and other innovative approaches will be made available on this web page.

 And, we welcome partners from across Lehigh County to join us in distributing this information.
-Students of all ages attending schools of all types and active in clubs and initiatives, environmental groups and individual citizens who are concerned about plastics and the environment, please contact Jan Little at firstname.lastname@example.org if you would like to join us.
+Students of all ages attending schools of all types and active in clubs and initiatives, environmental groups and individual citizens who are concerned about plastics and the environment, please contact firstname.lastname@example.org if you would like to join us.

 “Economics of Petrochemicals Overview”

 - Click here for the link to a presentation that Chair Heather Harr saw at a conference in NYC on March 14, 2018.
 It was compiled and delivered by Cathy Kunkel of the Institute for Energy Economics and Financial Analysis.
 It describes, from an economic perspective, the link between fracking and plastics.

 - Click on Industry Structure the subject of slide 12: a diagram of the flow from oil and gas to petrochemicals that can be turned into plastic products.